austinginn/node-pp7/docs/readme/readme.md

 # Node-PP7

 Node-PP7 is a node.js wrapper of the ProPresenter API.
-If you are looking for the client side version go here:
+If you are looking for the client side version go [here](https://github.com/austinginn)

 ## Installation